HosamHasanRamadan/github_vault/blogs/flutter_journy_notes/flutter_journey_notes.md

 ### Use generated data models
 Using freezed , built_value will help you in serialization , copyWith ..etc .
 And also will avoid mistakes when model scheme changed and forget to apply those changes to copyWith or to/from map.

+### Observable pattern using push or pull data when notified
+I started to feel that pull data after notification is  is better than pushing it .
+ChangNotifier vs ValueNotifier , Fight 🤼‍♀️